rap1ds/keyword/README.md

 ## How to interact with the browser?

 The library doesn't care how you interact with the browser and what is the browser you're using.
-You can use for example Zombie, but my favorite is to use PhantomJS via Node WebDriver.
+You can use for example [Zombie](http://zombie.labnotes.org/), but my favorite is [PhantomJS](http://phantomjs.org/) via [Selenium Node WebDriver](https://github.com/WaterfallEngineering/selenium-node-webdriver).

+If you need to use a 'real' browser (Chrome, Firefox, IE, etc.) [WD.js](https://github.com/admc/wd) might help you.
+Haven't tried it, though.

 See the [Google Search example](examples/google) below for PhantomJS via WebDriver.